FAQ's When Selling Your Property

 Can I sell my property while it is currently leased?

-Can I sell my house by myself?
+Can I sell my house myself?

 What is a Sales Agency Agreement?